 Welcome

-Ottehr is an open source EHR that uses Oystehr services.
+Ottehr is an open source EHR built using Oystehr.

-This documentation provides guidance on how to set up, edit, deploy, and use Ottehr.
+This documentation provides guidance on how to use, configure, customize, and deploy Ottehr.
 To learn more about Ottehr's features, visit ottehr.com (opens in a new tab).
-Or, check out the code to get started with Ottehr here.
+Or, check out the code to get started with Ottehr here (opens in a new tab).

 Motivation